rysk-finance/dynamic-hedging/packages/contracts/technical-docs/ACCESS_CONTROL.md

 - Protocol setters: GOVERNOR
     - volatilityFeed [the volatility feed used for the liquidityPool]: GOVERNOR
     - portfolioValuesFeed [the portfolio values feed used for the liquidityPool]: GOVERNOR
+    - accounting [the contract used for managing deposit/withdraw logic]: GOVERNOR
+    - priceFeed [the price feed used for all contracts]: GOVERNOR

 ## PerpHedgingReactor
 ### (GOVERNOR, GUARDIAN, KEEPER)